seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 asserted end-to-end through `--verify`'s own exit code, and a third assertion holds that the declaration changes NOTHING — the two lanes must agree exactly (§3.10, inv.
 67).

-**A later reading breaks the
-second half of that sentence and not the first:** UNI, XLM and ZEC now class `unexplained` (§7), and all three are SPOT assets — this venue contract does not explain them, and a class meaning «everything else» explains nothing by itself — the bench reads the perpetual, CoinGecko reads a spot index, and the basis is the difference. **The prediction that MORPHO and ARB would show «the same divergence for the same reason» was wrong in both directions**: this map wrote 7–9 pp on returns, MORPHO reads 2.4–3.8 pp and ARB reads 14.3–24.8 pp. The reason was right and the size was carried over from three other coins and
+**Two later readings break the second half of that sentence and not the first, and the second of them is much larger than the first.** On 08.09 UNI, XLM and ZEC classed `unexplained`; on 09.09 **eighteen coins did, across 35 cells** (§7, §10), and the licence count fell 21 → 20.
+Every one of the eighteen is a SPOT asset, so this venue contract does not explain any of them: it explains a perpetual measured against a spot index, and none of these is a perpetual. **A class meaning «everything else» explains nothing by itself**, and the size of this one is what moved it out of §3.14 and into a specification of its own. **The prediction that MORPHO and ARB would show «the same divergence for the same reason» was wrong in both directions**: this map wrote 7–9 pp on returns, MORPHO reads 2.4–3.8 pp and ARB reads 14.3–24.8 pp. The reason was right and the size was carried over from three other coins and